 Under other provisions in the spending bill:

---The Department of Agriculture's Grain Inspection, Packers and Stockyards Administration would be forced to repeal some regulations affecting the livestock and poultry industry.
+--The Department of Agriculture’s Grain Inspection, Packers and Stockyards Administration would continue to be prohibited from implementing new regulations on the livestock and poultry industry.

 --Recipients of benefits under the Women, Infants and Children nutrition program would be allowed to use their benefits to buy white potatoes.